-Positive Voices consists of a team of volunteers who provide informative talks and sessions in education, corporate, public sector and other organisations about their personal experiences of living with HIV.
+Positive Voices consists of a team of volunteers who provide informative talks and education sessions to education, corporate, public sector and other audiences about their personal experiences of living with HIV.

 HIV can affect anyone.
-More than 103,800 people are living with HIV in the UK, with over 7,260 unaware that they have HIV, and over 4,000 testing positive for HIV each year.
+105,200 people are living with HIV in the UK, with 6,600 of these unaware that they have HIV and over 4,000 testing positive for HIV each year.